Mickey's Very Merry Christmas Party: History

 Mickey's Very Merry Christmas Party debuted in 1983.

 In 2014, the show A Frozen Holiday Wish replaced an earlier show that featured Cinderella and her Fairy Godmother.

 The show on the stage in front of Cinderella Castle was Celebrate the Season which ran from 2002 until 2015, when it was replaced by Mickey's Most Merriest Celebration Stage Show.

 From 2003 until November 8, 2019, a holiday edition of the Wishes fireworks show, Holiday Wishes, occurred during the party.
 It included a medley of the original Wishes soundtrack with some Christmas season songs mixed in.
 The show started with Tinker Bell flying over the castle with narration by Jiminy Cricket.
 In addition, a lighting display was projected onto the castle, illuminating it in green so that it resembled a Christmas tree, and featuring Santa Claus.

 Mickey's Very Merry Christmas Party did not take place in 2020 or 2021, because of the COVID-19 pandemic.
 In 2021, a Very Merry After Hours Event was held in its place.
 Mickey's Very Merry Christmas Party returned in 2022, as part of Walt Disney World's 50th Anniversary celebration, and held in 2023, as part of The Walt Disney Company's 100th Anniversary celebration.

 Events and shows

 The event requires the purchasing of a separate ticket from the general admission ticket counter.

 Events

 Mickey's Once Upon a Christmastime Parade

 The parade proceeds down Main Street, USA twice each night.
 It features Disney characters including Mickey and Minnie Mouse along with numerous others such as Anna, Elsa, Kristoff, and Olaf from Frozen, the Disney Princesses and their princes, Marching Toy Soldiers, Dancing Reindeer, Gingerbread Men, and Ole Saint Nick.

 Minnie's Wonderful Christmastime Fireworks

 Minnie Mouse hosts a firework display featuring Christmas carols such as "Deck the Halls" and "We Wish You a Merry Christmas".

 Villains Pre-Parade

-In November 2025, it was announced that Disney Villains-themed parade would returned from Mickey's Not-So-Scary Halloween Party as a new special daytime parade, Villains Pre-Parade, which would be take place before the holiday parade on Mickey's Very Merry Christmas Party at Magic Kingdom.
+In November 2025, it was announced that a Villains Pre-Parade would take place during the daytime, before the holiday parade during Mickey's Very Merry Christmas Party at Magic Kingdom.